Skip to main content

 5. Practise with the Booklet

-Do past papers with the formula booklet beside you, just as you will in the real exam.
-This helps you:
+Do past papers with the formula booklet beside you — exactly as you will in the real exam.
+This helps you learn which formulas you naturally remember, which ones you need to look up, and how to build speed finding things.

-Timed practice is essential.
-You need to balance speed with accuracy.
+Timed practice is non-negotiable.
+You need to balance speed with accuracy, and you can’t do that if you’ve never practised under realistic conditions.

 Common Mistakes Students Make with the Formula Booklet